markpackham/HyperionReactExpressFaviTunesCapstoneProject/README.md

 Frontend and Backend code is kept apart to make it easier to understand

-#### First from within this backend directory install the node modules start the Express backend
+#### First from within this backend directory install the node modules then start the Express backend
 ```
 cd backend
 npm i